jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/pii-leakage-whitehat/index.md

 date: 2020-04-03
 subtitle: 'WhiteHat: the more you collect, the higher the risk'
 category: opinions
-tags: vulnerability, application, software, information, cybersecurity, business
+tags: vulnerability, application, software, information, cybersecurity, company
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1620330974/blog/pii-leakage-whitehat/cover_dupvh1.webp
 alt: Photo by Tyler Nix on Unsplash
 description: 'This blog post is based on the webinar ''Mobile Security App-titude: Best Practices for Secure App Design and Data Privacy'' by Eduardo Cervantes from WhiteHat.'